Pricing and hedging of SOFR derivatives: Swaps Referencing SOFR Average

-Unlike in the classical framework, as the floating leg is not known until time $T+\delta$, the net cash flow of the SOFR swap is not fixed at time $T$, as was the case for the LIBOR swap.
-Therefore, we need to examine the pricing and hedging of the forward swap rate during the accrual period $[T,T+\delta]$.
-Using the martingale measure corresponding to the numeraire $\Bhh$, under the temporary assumption that replication is feasible, we may compute the forward SOFR swap rate for an uncollateralized single-period SOFR swap.
-Pricing results from this section are supported by replication results, which are established in Section \ref{sec3.5} (see, in particular, Proposition \ref{pro3.7}).
+Unlike in the classical case of a swap referencing LIBOR, as the floating leg of a SOFR swap is not known until time $\Tdelta$, the net cash flow of a SOFR swap is not reset at time $T$.
+Therefore, we need to examine the pricing and hedging of a SOFR swap not only up to time $T$ but also during the accrual period $[\Udelta,\Tdelta]$.
+Using the martingale measure corresponding to the numeraire $\Bhh$, under the temporary assumption that replication of a swap can be achieved, we also compute the forward SOFR swap rate for an uncollateralized single-period SOFR swap.
+We stress that all pricing results established in this section will be supported in Section \ref{sec3.5} by replication results (see, in particular, Proposition \ref{pro3.7}).